jah0m/go-micro/README.md

 A simple demo of microservices implemented in Go.
 #
 ### Broker Service

-A service for message brokering between microservices.
+A broker service as the entry point for a go-micro project.
 #

 ### Authentication Service